-With respect to the subject registration statements, we acknowledge our awareness of the use therein of our report dated May 5, 2005, related to our review of interim financial information.
+With respect to the subject registration statements, we acknowledge our awareness of the use therein of our report dated August 2, 2005, related to our review of interim financial information.

-Pursuant to Rule 436(c) under the Securities Act of 1933, such report is not considered a part of a registration statement prepared or certified by an independent registered public accounting firm or a report prepared or certified by an independent registered public accounting firm within the meaning of Sections 7 and 11 of the Act.
+Pursuant to Rule 436(c) under the Securities Act of 1933 (the "Act"), such report is not considered a part of a registration statement prepared or certified by an independent registered public accounting firm or a report prepared or certified by an independent registered public accounting firm within the meaning of sections 7 and 11 of the Act.